SAP/ui5-tooling/README.md

 ## Linking Projects
 You would like to work on an application project and one or more of its dependencies at the same time?
 We got you covered!

-By leaving dependency management up to the tool of your choice (see [FAQ: Why package.json? / Why npm?](#why-packagejson-why-npm)) you have a variety of choices.
+By leaving dependency management up to the tool of your choice (see [FAQ: Why package.json? / Why npm?](#why-packagejson-why-npm)) you have a variety of options.
-Let's have an example with [Yarn](https://yarnpkg.com/), an application and a reuse library:
+Let's have an example with [npm](https://www.npmjs.com/get-npm), an application and a reuse library:

 **Example: Your directory structure**
 ```